gitty8/SU-Work-Manager/README.md

 •	A communication platform to render and pick other employee shifts.

 •	Google Map functionality to get directions to office.

+•	Firebase to host employee data on cloud with data security.